Synthesis Essay: Step by Step Guide With Easy Tips

 Here are some expert synthesis essay writing tips that you can follow for writing a great essay on your own.

 - Coming up with a synthesis essay outline is an integral part of creating your argument.
-It will help you know if you have enough points to make the argument, or whether it needs more material in order for people to understand what's going on.
-By taking time now at the beginning stages of writing, can save valuable time later when editing and proofreading are necessary.
+It will help you know if you have enough points to make the argument or whether it needs more material for people to understand what's going on.

-- The first thing you need to do is to study the topic carefully in order to understand its purpose.
+- The first thing you need to do is to study the topic carefully to understand its purpose.
 Go a little deeper to understand the idea and concept behind the topic.

 - Do add examples and evidence from the source to support your ideas and claims.
 Do cite your sources as you go.